awslabs/multi-model-server/docs/server.md

 1. **log-level**: optional, log level.
 By default it is INFO.
 Possible values are NOTEST, DEBUG, INFO, ERROR and CRITICAL.
 Check the [Python docs for logging levels](https://docs.python.org/2/library/logging.html#logging-levels) for more information.

-1. **metrics-write-to**: various server metrics are gathered and are written to the default log file, but if the `csv` value is passed to this argument, the metrics are recorded every 30 seconds in separate CSV files in a metrics folder in the current directory as follows.
+1. **metrics-write-to**: various server metrics are gathered and are written to the default log file.

+  If the `csv` value is passed to this argument, the metrics are recorded every 30 seconds in separate CSV files in a metrics folder in the current directory as follows.

       a) **mms_cpu.csv** - CPU load
       b) **mms_errors.csv** - number of errors
       c) **mms_memory.csv** - memory utilization
       d) **mms_preprocess_latency.csv** - any custom pre-processing latency
       e) **mms_disk.csv** - disk utilization
       f) **mms_inference_latency.csv** - any inference latency
       g) **mms_overall_latency.csv** - collective latency
       h) **mms_requests.csv** - number of inference requests

+  If the `cloudwatch` value is passed, the above metrics will write to [AWS CloudWatch Service](https://aws.amazon.com/cloudwatch/) every 30 seconds with namespace 'mxnet-model-server'.
+After [configuring AWS crediential](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html), you will see the metrics are pushed to AWS CloudWatch Service.

 ### Client API Code Generation